photoprism/photoprism-docs/docs/contribute.md

 ###  Fetching the Sources From GitHub

 Is is easiest to build PhotoPrism inside the Docker container.
-See [Developer Guide](https://github.com/photoprism/photoprism/wiki/Developer-Guide).
+See [Developer's Guide](https://github.com/photoprism/photoprism/wiki).

 ## Donations